startyourlab/website/docs/tutorials/git-goals.md

 ## Add your git goals

-After locating and opening or creating your git goals file with the [template](#template-for-git-goals-file-contents), it's time to make some updates to reflect who you are and what your Git Goals are!
+After creating your git goals file with the [template](#template-for-git-goals-file-contents), it's time to make some updates to reflect who you are and what your Git Goals are!

-If you created the file and pasted in the template yourself, you're already editing it!
-If you found your file and clicked on it, you need to switch into <i>editing mode</i>.
-To do that, click on the small pencil icon over on the right of the screen (it'll be next to icons of a trash can and a computer).
-Click that pencil!
+Since you created the file and pasted in the template yourself, you're already editing it!
 Now that you're in editing mode, for this tutorial we ask you to make the following changes:

 1. Change `First Last` to your name
 2. Add your pronouns next to your name